-It can be very attractive for a nonprofit to hire a grant writer on commission.
+It can be very attractive for an organization, nonprofit or for-profit, to hire grant writers to work on commission.
 And it’s probably also attractive for a freelance grant writer, desperate for work, to accept a job like this.
 But this is a bad practice for both parties.
 Here’s why:

-2. The foundation probably doesn’t want to pay your grant writer.
-Foundations generally restrict their funding to direct program costs.
+Grantmakers generally restrict their funding to direct program costs.
 Even if they don’t, they’re still likely to be a little turned off by a grant request that includes a commission for a grant writer.
-They generally are uninterested in funding this kind of overhead.
+They generally are uninterested in funding the kind of overhead related to paying grant writers to work on commission.

-3. Commissions make your budget unpredictable.
-It’s imperative that nonprofits have a set budget with all expenses accounted for.
-If nothing else, grant makers will raise an eyebrow to budgets that have question marks.
+It’s imperative that organizations, both nonprofit and for-profit, have a set budget with all expenses accounted for.
+If nothing else, grantmakers will raise an eyebrow to budgets that have question marks.

-The Association of Fundraising Professionals (AFP) also considers this practice unethical and will revoke the membership of any grant writer who works on commission.
-Not good.
+The Association of Fundraising Professionals (AFP), Grant Professionals Association, and the American Grant Writers’ Association all consider this practice unethical.
+The AFP will revoke the membership of any grant writer who works on commission.